Sony Michel Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Michel's 20 rushing yards in his single career matchup against the 49ers are 57.5 fewer yards than his over/under in Sunday's game.
+- In his only career matchup against the 49ers, Michel notched 20 rushing yards, 56.5 fewer yards than his over/under in Sunday's game.

-- Michel did not have a touchdown run in that outing against the 49ers.
+- In terms of defending against the run, the 49ers are ninth in the league, allowing 106 yards per game.

-- Michel will go up against a 49ers squad that allows 106.0 rushing yards per game and is the NFL's ninth-ranked rush defense.
+- Michel and the Rams will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns conceded (17).

 Recent Performances

-- In last week's matchup with the Ravens, Michel ran for 74 yards on 19 carries while scoring one touchdown on the ground.
+- In last week's matchup with the Ravens, Michel picked up 74 yards on 19 carries while scoring one touchdown on the ground.

-- In his last three games, Michel has rushed for 297 yards (99.0 per game) on 64 carries with two touchdowns.
+- Michel has 64 carries for 297 yards (99.0 yards per game) and two touchdowns over his last three games.

 Michel's Los Angeles Teammates